 FireSim runs on both on-prem FPGAs (e.g. a Xilinx Alveo board attached to your desktop) and public cloud FPGAs (e.g. AWS EC2 F1).
 This flexibility makes it easy to rapidly get started with a single local FPGA, while also providing users with the option to elastically launch FPGA instances on the cloud when large-scale design space exploration is necessary.
 FireSim is also useful across target design scale, scaling easily from modeling novel datacenter architectures down to modeling novel, single-SoC designs at 10s to 100s of MHz.
 By harnessing standardized, well-defined host platforms and providing extensive automation/tooling, FireSim drastically simplifies the process of building and deploying FPGA-accelerated hardware simulations at any scale.

 Our ISCA 2018 paper discusses the FireSim framework from the perspective of simulating a 1024-node datacenter built from custom RTL and network models.
 A more concise version of this paper is also available in our IEEE Micro Top Picks 2018 article.
-The YouTube video above talks about this use case in-detail starting at 13:50.
-You can also check-out our 2-minute lightning talk for ISCA on YouTube and our full talk slides from ISCA.
-Check out the Publications page to see the growing list of projects and papers that have used or are currently using FireSim.
+The YouTube video above also talks about this use case in-detail starting at 12:34.
+Check out the Publications page to see follow-up papers about FireSim as well as the list of projects and papers that have used or are currently using FireSim.

 Getting Started with FireSim